ktorio/ktor-documentation/topics/client-bearer-auth.md

 ```
 {disable-links="false"}

-The next sections explain how each step is implemented and how the `Bearer` authentication provider assissts in
+The next sections explain how each step is implemented and how the `Bearer` authentication provider assists in
 accessing the API.

 ### (1) -> Authorization request {id="step1"}